 Inomata Hundred Light Festival

 The event was cancelled in both 2020 and 2021 due to the Coronavirus Outbreak.
+It is on in part in 2022, but it is not open to the public.

 The Inomata clan was one of the seven Musashi clans.
 Moreover, the Inomata chieftain was very influential in the Heian period.
 The festival is started with a traditional taiko drum performance before the ceremony.
 For the ceremony local volunteers, dressed in festival garb, light 108 mounds with fire.
 The mounds stretch from Kodai Temple to Mt Domae.
 They launch fireworks afterwards.
 It is a spectacular sight to see the stunning fireworks over 108 mounds of fire.